candycanetrain/CandyPaint/README.md

 - [ ] Paint on a canvas and clear a canvas (undo/redo/save options will be bonus features)
 - [ ] Choose a brush from the preset options
+- [ ] Add options for changing the size and opacity of the brushes
 - [ ] Toggle between the different brush options available

 In addition, this project will include: